Ulster Wildlife expresses concern over badger cull plans

-Ulster Wildlife has expressed concern about the strategy on bovine TB (bTB) eradication which was launched last week by the TB Stakeholder Group.
+Ulster Wildlife has expressed concern about the strategy on bovine TB (bTB) eradication which was launched recently by the TB Stakeholder Group.
 This could see large numbers of healthy badgers culled within ten intervention areas across Northern Ireland.

 Jennifer Fulton, Chief Executive with Ulster Wildlife said: “Bovine tuberculosis is a complex and costly disease and we are very conscious of the hardship that it causes the farming community and the need to find the right mechanisms to control it.